alan-turing-institute/monitoring-ecosystem-resilience/pyveg/paper/paper.md

 bush" in West Africa.

-The mophology of the periodic pattern has been suggested to be linked to the resiliance of the ecosystem.
+The mophology of the periodic pattern has been suggested to be linked to the resiliance of the ecosystem [@Mander:2017, @Trichon:2018].
 Using remote sensing techniques,  vegetation patterns in these regions can be studied, and an analysis of the resiliance of the ecosystem can be performed.

 This package implements functionality to download and process data from Google Earth Engine (GEE), in the context of performing such a